 The starlet was a symphony in green, her favorite color, squirrel, her favorite fur, and wrinkled-up nose, her favorite expression.
 She has no romance at present, her mother says her crushes changes from day to day, but her favorite actor is Spencer Tracy and her dearest ambition is to work with him in a picture.
 She has no sympathy for sissy sports, preferring horseback right and rifle and pistol practice — she indents to build a children’s hospital with her savings — and has already bought its site on a Hollywood hilltop!

-Photos: The article; Frank Gumm
+Photos: The article; a photo of Frank Gumm

 March 18, 1942: According to Hedda Hopper, “Uncle Louis” B. Mayer helped Judy out.
 Hopper makes note of how thin Judy had gotten.
 She wasn’t the only one who noticed that she was looking too thin.
 Other columnists commented on it as well as critics when reviewing, For Me And My Gal which was currently in production and in which her weight loss is very noticeable.

 On this day at MGM, Judy and Gene Kelly were rehearsing dance routines for For Me And My Gal.
 Time called: 10:00 a.m.; dismissed: 5:15 p.m.